Non-monetary fair scheduling---a cooperative game theory approach: Abstract

 We consider on-line, non-clairvoyant scheduling of sequential jobs.
 The started jobs cannot be stopped, canceled, preempted, or moved to other processors.
 We consider identical processors, but most of our results can be extended to related or unrelated processors.

 We model the fair scheduling problem as a cooperative game and we use the Shapley value to determine the ideal fair schedule.
-In contrast to the current literature, we do not use money to assess the relative utilities of jobs.
+In contrast to the previous works, we do not use money to assess the relative utilities of jobs.
 Instead, to calculate the contribution of an organization, we determine how the presence of this organization influences the performance of other organizations.
 Our approach can be used with arbitrary utility function (e.g., flow time, tardiness, resource utilization), but we argue that the utility function should be strategy resilient.
 The organizations should be discouraged from splitting, merging or delaying their jobs.
 We present the unique (to within a multiplicative and additive constants) strategy resilient utility function.

 We show that the problem of fair scheduling is NP-hard and hard to approximate.
-However, for unit-size jobs, we present a fully polynomial-time randomized approximation scheme (FPRAS).
-Also, we show that the problem parametrized with the number of organizations is fixed parameter tractable (FPT).
+However, we show that the problem parameterized with the number of organizations is fixed parameter tractable (FPT).
+Also, for unit-size jobs, we present a fully polynomial-time randomized approximation scheme (FPRAS).
 Although for the large number of the organizations the problem is computationally hard, the presented exponential algorithm can be used as a fairness benchmark.

-We experimentally assess two heuristics and show that they produce more fair schedules than the round-robin algorithm.
+All our algorithms are greedy, i.e., they don't leave free processors if there are waiting jobs.
+We show that any greedy algorithm results in at most 25\% loss of the resource utilization in comparison with the globally optimal algorithm.
+As a corollary we conclude that the resource underutilization, being the result of the fairness requirement, is (tightly) upper bounded by $0.25$.

+We propose a heuristic scheduling algorithm for the fair scheduling problem.
+We experimentally evaluate the heuristic and compare its fairness to fair share, round robin and the exact exponential algorithm.
+Our results show that fairness of the heuristic algorithm is close to the optimal.
+The difference between our heuristic and the fair share algorithm is more visible on longer traces with more organizations.
+These results show that assigning static target shares (as in the fair share algorithm) is not fair in multi-organizational systems and that instead dynamic measures of organizations' contributions should be used.

 \centerline{{\bf Keywords}: fair scheduling, cooperative game theory, Shapley value, multi-organization,} \centerline{cooperation, strategy resistance, approximation algorithms, inapproximability, fairness.}